bios2/bios2-website/content/faq.md

 =========================

-# Training activities

-**Mentoring program for undergrad**.
-We support financially undergraduate fellows for internships with members or partners.
-Undergraduate fellows are mentored by a graduate fellow, allowing the latter trainees to develop communication, training and other skills for leadership.

 **Continuous training**.
 Improving computational literacy among ecologists requires to reach employees already in the workplace.
 We offer the opportunity to partners to attend summer